BeekeepingRunner/micro-experiment-2/deployment/README.md

 If you can't send requests to the app, try to forward ports:
 - for product service run `kubectl port-forward svc/micro-products-service 31111:8080`.
+- for order service run `kubectl port-forward svc/micro-orders-service 31112:8081`.
-Then request the service at `localhost:31111`
+Then request the service at `localhost:31111 or localhost:31112`

 ### How to update container images